 Just joined permanently from Juventus, favored by Mestalla.

 There is no way he leaves.
-New contract with higher clause on the way.
+New contract with higher clause signed.